59de44955ebd/make-mac-machine/README.md

 ## Description

-`make-mac-machine.exe` allows to create virtual macOS machines for VMWare Workstation 17.5 or later by using recovery images provided online by Apple.
+`make-mac-machine.exe` allows to create virtual macOS machines for VMware Workstation 17.5 or later by using recovery images provided online by Apple.
 It's based on the [Python code](https://github.com/kholia/OSX-KVM/blob/master/fetch-macOS-v2.py) of repository [OSX-KVM](https://github.com/kholia/OSX-KVM/tree/master).
 You might want to check out section [Is This Legal?](https://github.com/kholia/OSX-KVM?tab=readme-ov-file#is-this-legal) in their [README](https://github.com/kholia/OSX-KVM/blob/master/README.md).
 It also uses [dmg2img](http://vu1tur.eu.org/dmg2img) by Peter Wu and [QEMU](https://www.qemu.org/)'s disk image utility [qemu-img](https://qemu-project.gitlab.io/qemu/tools/qemu-img.html).

-After selecting a macOS version the tool first downloads the corresponding recovery .dmg file (into the TEMP directory), then converts it to an .img file using included `dmg2img.exe`, and then finally to a VMWare disk image file (.vmdk) using included `qemu-img.exe`.
+After selecting a macOS version the tool first downloads the corresponding recovery .dmg file (into the TEMP directory), then converts it to an .img file using included `dmg2img.exe`, and then finally to a VMware disk image file (.vmdk) using included `qemu-img.exe`.
 The new virtual machine can then boot from this recovery disk image and macOS can be installed on the provided empty put prepartioned/preformatted main disk file `disk.vmdk` (Mac OS Extended (Journaled), 40 GB).
 File `disk.vmdk` is only provided for convenience, so you can immediately start the macOS installation with "Reinstall macOS" without the need to first open Disk Utility and partition/format a disk.

 ## Prerequisites

 - Windows 10/11
-- [VMWare Workstation Pro 17.5](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware+Workstation+Pro) or later (now [free](https://blogs.vmware.com/workstation/2024/05/vmware-workstation-pro-now-available-free-for-personal-use.html) as in beer)
+- [VMware Workstation Pro 17.5](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware+Workstation+Pro) or later (now [free](https://blogs.vmware.com/workstation/2024/05/vmware-workstation-pro-now-available-free-for-personal-use.html) as in beer)
 - macOS support in Workstation unlocked with DrDonk's [unlocker](https://github.com/DrDonk/unlocker/)
   (Download [unlocker427.zip](https://github.com/DrDonk/unlocker/releases/tag/v4.2.7), unzip, go to subdir "windows" and run "unlock.exe")
 - Internet connection